 Yes indeed, I've seen them twice in the last couple years, and they deliver the goods.

-― Supporters Fear Dan's Post Will Lack The Edge They Love (Dan Peterson), Thursday, 22 February 2018 20:31 (three years ago) link
+― Supporters Fear Dan's Post Will Lack The Edge They Love (Dan Peterson), Thursday, 22 February 2018 20:31 (four years ago) link

 sorry to disappear, thanks for the guidance, pixel-friends